 Another use of the spray is when tails get muddy.
 If hair is sticking together, give a spray and simply wipe it clean with a towel.
 Then, you can comb it while damp.

 This system is cost-effective.
 You don't need: daily, whitening and medicated shampoos; conditioner; detangler; shine agent; scratches medication; anti-itch treatments, etc. Lucky Braids All-In-One Shampoo is just that: all you need.
 Since it is highly concentrated, you won't even need much of it.
 The Whitener/Color Restorer is for spot washing and removing tough stains.
 But, once you get in the program, you won't need much of that.
-In fact, these horses use only the All-In-One Shampoo: Horse 1, Horse 2 and Horse 3.
+If you use Lucky Braids Shampoo once a week, you can usually just brush stains off!
+They don't stick as readily to the moisturized hair.
+So, you can just use the spray to work on old stains, cool mornings and muddy days.
+Here's a look at horses that use ONLY Lucky Braids All-In-One Shampoo: white tail and paint horse.

 This coat care system for top turnout is in a league of its own.
-That is why we offer a MONEY BACK SATISFACTION GUARANTEE.
-If you have any questions or problems, you can private message, or better yet, personally speak to me by calling: 781-665-5988.industry.
-Her Lucky Braids for Top Turnout coat care and braiding products are the best, most versatile, cost-effective and easiest solutions available on the market today.
+That is why we offer a LOVE LOVE MONEY BACK SATISFACTION GUARANTEE.
+The Lucky Braids for Top Turnout coat care system is the most versatile, cost-effective and easiest solution available on the market today.

 Ruthann Smith has spent a lifetime studying sound horsemanship- both as a groom for top international horses and as a renowned braider.
 Quietly twisting manes atop a ladder, she watched and learned in some of the best stables in the world.

 As her passion for great grooming grew, Ruthann became focused on researching, collecting and sharing the best practices of the world’s keenest horsemen.
 Ultimately, Ruthann used her vast experience to develop exceptional equine grooming products to help raise the bar of horsemanship.